 Some above-the-line deductions:

-Health Savings Account contributions: If you have a health savings account (HSA), aim to contribute the max: $3,350 for an individual and $6,750 for a family, plus an extra $1,000 if you are age 55 or older.
-An HSA offers potential triple tax benefits.2 Your contributions are made with pretax dollars so you reduce your current taxable income; earnings on the investments in an HSA are not taxed; and withdrawals are federal- and state-tax free if used to pay for HSA-qualified medical and health care expenses.
+Health savings account contributions: If you have a health savings account (HSA), aim to contribute the max: $3,400 for an individual and $6,750 for a family, plus an extra $1,000 if you are age 55 or older, for 2017.
+An HSA offers potential triple tax benefits.2 Your contributions can be made with pretax dollars so you reduce your current taxable income; earnings on the investments in an HSA are not taxed; and withdrawals are tax free if used to pay for HSA-qualified medical and health care expenses.

-Student loan interest: For 2016, you can deduct up to $2,500 in student loan interest, but this is one of the few above-the-line deductions that has an income limit.
+Student loan interest: The IRS has not released the 2017 number, but in 2016 you can deduct up to $2,500 in student loan interest, but this is one of the few above-the-line deductions that has an income limit.
 The deduction begins to phase out if your modified AGI rises above $65,000 (single) or $130,000 (married filing jointly).

 Itemized deductions are what most people think of when they hear “tax deduction.”
 They include things like home mortgage interest, charitable contributions, and medical expenses.
 A $100 deduction reduces your tax by your marginal tax rate: For example, if you’re in the 28% tax bracket, deducting $100 from your taxable income will generally lower your tax bill by $28.
 But itemizing deductions only makes sense if the total amount of your deductions exceeds the standard deduction.